Is A Management Buyout Right for You

 The sale price of the business can also be a difficult issue with a management buyout.
 An owner, most likely, will be looking to get fair market value.
 But the management team may actually expect a discount because they believe they’ve helped to build the company.

 Then there’s the financing of the deal.
 A business owner may find that the management team doesn’t have the cash to fund the acquisition.
-Fortunately, lenders generally offer favorable terms for management buyouts.
-Lending institutions understand that the managers know their business and have already proven that they have what it takes to be successful.
+Fortunately, lenders generally offer favorable terms for management buyouts since they understand that the managers know their business and have already proven that they have what it takes to be successful.